-The Pell Grant is a federal subsidy designed to help low-income college students attend a postsecondary school so they can receive a great education.
-This grant is awarded through specific federal programs.
+The Pell Grant is a federal subsidy designed to help low-income college students attend a postsecondary school so that they can receive a great education.
+This grant is awarded through specific federal programs and can greatly help in lowering the amount of student loans needed to attend school.
 Students who might need the Pell Grant can determine their eligibility by completing the Free Application for Federal Student Aid (FAFSA).

 Every year, the Pell Grant amount is determined by appropriations passed by Congress and is awarded based on a student’s financial need.
 While the federal government determines award amounts each year, including the maximum amount a student can receive, individual schools will look at your FAFSA application and offer a specific amount to you through their Pell Grant program.

 Your FAFSA number can vary between different schools, so one school may offer you more Pell Grant money than another.
 However, the Pell Grant is always need-based.